Author Archives: Roofing SEO Webmasters

 Roofing CPC Metrics (SEMRush Screenshot)

-It should contain a prominent call to action that encourages the viewer to click the link and offer contact information so that the visitor can quickly contact your roofing company.
+It should contain a prominent call to action that encourages the viewer to click the link and offer contact information so the visitor can quickly contact your roofing company.

 Use Google Ads analytics tools to measure your ad success and adjust your efforts and budget throughout the campaign for maximum success.

-Instagram and Facebook Marketing for Roofing Companies
+Meta Ads for Roofing Companies

-These ads can direct your viewers back to your social page to increase likes, follows, and engagement or link to a landing page to maximize website traffic and conversion rates.
+These ads can direct your viewers to your social page to increase likes, follows, and engagement or link to a landing page to maximize website traffic and conversion rates.

-Other PPC Advertising Opportunities
+Other Social Media Advertising Opportunities

-YouTube provides a unique PPC platform that displays your ad at the beginning of other videos and the right link bar.
-This unique ad display format allows users to view your videos with a clickable link that encourages conversion.
+YouTube provides a unique advertising platform that displays your ad at the beginning of other videos and in the right-hand bar.

 Organic Roofing Advertising on Social Media

-While PPC campaigns have proven to have a remarkably high success rate, don’t discount the value of organic advertising on these platforms.
-After all, these platforms exist for making a connection, so why not take advantage?
+While campaigns have proven to have a remarkably high success rate, don’t discount the value of organic advertising on these platforms.

 Productive Posting